josephvoss/josephvoss.github.io/projects.md

 #### February 2016 to November 2016

-During my parallel programming class I heard of an opportunity for students to build a configure a high performance computing cluster.
-I applied to join the team and (surprisingly) got in.
-Over the next few months we practiced running applications on Texas Advanced Computing Center (TACC)'s systems, designed the hardware configuration of our cluster, and learned about Linux system management and control.
-My main tasks were running and tuning High Performance Linpack, writing scripts to automatically build, run, and generate matplotlib graphs analyzing the performance of several applications, and creating a power monitor system using SNMP communication, stored in a graphite database and visualized with grafana.
+During my parallel programming class I heard of an opportunity for students to build and configure a high performance computing cluster.
+I applied to join the six-person team and (surprisingly) was accepted.
+Over the next few months we practiced running applications on
+Texas Advanced Computing Center (TACC)'s systems, designed the hardware configuration of our cluster, and learned about Linux system management and control.
+My main tasks were running and tuning High Performance Linpack, writing scripts to automatically build, run, and generate matplotlib graphs that analyzed the performance of several applications.
+I also created a power monitor system using SNMP communication, which stores data in a graphite database and visualized with grafana.
 In the Fall our hardware came in, and we assembled and configured our cluster of 12 nodes by using Open HPC to bootstrap a few representative nodes, then cloned out their images to the rest of the cluster.
 On November 11th, we will fly out to Salt Lake City for the Super Computing Conference